-If you are brand spankin’ new to yoga, we highly recommend our beginner series.
-This series, offered several times throughout the year, is designed to set you up with an amazing foundation on which to build your yoga practice.
-From here, you can jump into any of the other classes with ease.
+If you are brand spankin’ new to yoga, we highly recommend our beginner essentials series.
+This comprehensive series, offered several times throughout the year, is designed to set you up with a solid foundation on which to build your yoga practice.
+Upon completion, students are prepared to join other classes and practice at their own pace.

-If you know some yoga stuff, but still consider yourself a bit of a newbie, the Deep Stretch, Essential Zen, Zen Flow, and Restorative classes are a good way to get acclimated.
-Yin Yoga is suitable for all levels and especially beneficial for athletes and anyone who needs a good stretch after a long day!
+If you know some yoga stuff, but still consider yourself a bit of a newbie, Deep Stretch, Yin, Align & Flow, Zen Flow, and Restorative classes are a good way to get acclimated.

-Vinyasa Flow, Yoga/Pilates Fusion, Buti Yoga, and Power classes are slightly more athletic, move at a little faster pace, and build strength and endurance.
+Vinyasa Flow, Yoga/Pilates Fusion, Flex and Flow and Power classes are slightly more athletic, move at a little faster pace, and build strength and endurance.
 View class descriptions.